-For more than 30 years, Rainforest Action Network (RAN) has campaigned to preserve forests, protect the climate and uphold human rights by challenging corporate power and systemic injustice through research, education, partnerships, non-violent direct action, grassroots organizing, strategic campaigns and communications.
-We are committed to working with Indigenous communities and frontline communities directly impacted by profit-driven systems of injustice.
-In partnership with allies from around the world, RAN challenges corporations to stop destructive operations, respect human rights, and adopt comprehensive policies that reduce their contributions to climate change.
+For more than 30 years, Rainforest Action Network (RAN) has campaigned to preserve forests, protect the climate and uphold human rights by challenging corporate power and systemic injustice through research, education, partnerships, non-violent direct action, grassroots organizing strategic campaigns and communications.
+We are committed to working with Indigenous and frontline communities directly impacted by profit-driven systems of injustice.
+In partnership with allies from around the world, RAN challenges corporations to stop destructive operations, respect human rights, and adopt policies that reduce their contributions to climate change.
 RAN is committed to doing what is necessary, not only what is considered politically feasible.

 Management and Operations